 To provide you with insurance

 We gather information about you and your insurance risk so we can provide you with the best insurance product for you.
-For example, so that we can provide you with travel insurance, we’d need to know your date of birth and destination of travel.
+For example, so that we can provide you with contents insurance, we’d need to know your date of birth and place of residence.

 Brolly is authorised and regulated by the Financial Conduct Authority (FCA).